5 Boardwalks In Massachusetts That Are Charming Summer Destinations

 Go in the early evening in order to walk down to the end of the walk and catch a truly beautiful sunset.

-This boardwalk features free parking year-round, a covered picnic area and bathrooms.
+This boardwalk features free parking year-round, a covered picnic area, and bathrooms.
 The entrance to the beach is located at 400 Center Street, Yarmouthport.
 Learn more at the website of Yarmouth.

 This great boardwalk is part of the Cape Cod National Seashore.
 It gets the most traffic during the autumn months, due to the spectacular red maple foliage that edges the boardwalk.
 However, this means that the boardwalk is the perfect spot to explore during the summertime when you want to get away from the tourist crowd.